 👇SCROLL DOWN TO DOWNLOAD A FREE INDIVIDUAL DEVELOPMENT PLAN TEMPLATE👇

 The importance of creating individual development plans has never been more prominent than it is now.
+Developing talent has become one of the most important stages in the talent management life cycle!
 Why?
 We are currently living in a post-quiet quitting era.

 Workforces have never been more mobile, more prone to turnover, and more willing & able to switch industries than they are now.
 Recruiting Gen-Z employees and retaining them for extended periods of time are two entirely different topics of discussion.